-12.29 Range
+13.29 Range

 The Range request and response header field specifies a range of time.
 The range can be specified in a number of units.
 This specification defines the smpte (Section 3.4), npt (Section 3.5), and clock (Section 3.6) range units.
-Within RTSP, byte ranges [H14.35.1] are not meaningful and MUST NOT be used.
-The header may also contain a time parameter in UTC, specifying the time at which the operation is to be made effective.
+Within RTSP, byte ranges [H14.35.1] are normally not meaningful.
+The header MAY contain a time parameter in UTC, specifying the time at which the operation is to be made effective.
+This functionality SHALL only be used with the REDIRECT method.
 Servers supporting the Range header MUST understand the NPT range format and SHOULD understand the SMPTE range format.
-The Range response header indicates what range of time is actually being played or recorded.
+The Range response header indicates what range of time is actually being played.
 If the Range header is given in a time format that is not understood, the recipient should return 501 (Not Implemented).

-Ranges are half-open intervals, including the lower point, but excluding the upper point.
-In other words, a range of a-b starts exactly at time a, but stops just before b.
-Only the start time of a media unit such as a video or audio frame is relevant.
+Ranges are half-open intervals, including the first point, but excluding the second point.
+In other words, a range of A-B starts exactly at time A, but stops just before B. Only the start time of a media unit such as a video or audio frame is relevant.
 As an example, assume that video frames are generated every 40 ms. A range of 10.0-10.1 would include a video frame starting at 10.0 or later time and would include a video frame starting at 10.08, even though it lasted beyond the interval.
 A range of 10.0-10.08, on the other hand, would exclude the frame at 10.08.

-'''

-Range = "Range" ":" 1#ranges-specifier [ ";" "time" "=" utc-time ] ranges-specifier = npt-range / utc-range / smpte-range
+''' Range = "Range" ":" 1#ranges-specifier [ ";" "time" "=" utc-time ] ranges-specifier = npt-range / utc-range / smpte-range '''

-'''